RobertRostohar/CB_Lab4Layer/docs/platform_project.md

 The following software is required:

-- MDK v5.35 or above for creating the project and extracting the CPRJ file with layer information (the free MDK-Lite edition is sufficient)
+- MDK v5.35 or later for creating the project and extracting the CPRJ file with layer information (the free MDK-Lite edition is sufficient)
 - The following packs need to be installed:
-  - ARM.CMSIS 5.7.0 or above
+  - ARM.CMSIS 5.7.0 or later
-  - ARM.CMSIS-Driver 2.6.1 or above
+  - ARM.CMSIS-Driver 2.6.1 or later
-  - Keil.ARM_Compiler 1.6.3 or above
+  - Keil.ARM_Compiler 1.6.3 or later
-  - Software pack(s) that contain(s) device support (DFP/BSP)
+  - Latest available software pack(s) that contains device support (DFP/BSP)

 ## Create the Project